vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/storage-integration.md

 ---
 title: "Storage Integration"
-subsection: "Storage Integration"
 weight: 2
 topics:
   - Kubernetes
 team:
   - Josh Rosso
 ---

 Core Kubernetes does not concern itself with storage integration.
 At most, it